UW-Seattle Faculty & Staff

 As a UW-Seattle employee you may come in contact with students, colleagues, friends or family members in distress.
 Nationally, nearly 10% of all university students are struggling with thoughts of suicide, and at a campus our size there may be 600 suicide attempts per year.
 UW-Seattle has had 18 suicide deaths in the last 6 years.
 When you see someone in distress you might be wondering how serious it is and if suicide is possible.
 You might be wondering how to help them -- or even how to help yourself.

-This training will help us identify individuals, particularly students, who might be having thoughts of suicide, and help us know how and where we can refer those individuals to keep them safe.
+This training will help empower individuals to play a recognizing peers, friends, and family who might be having thoughts of suicide, and to know how and where we can refer those individuals to keep them safe.